Lasagne/Lasagne/docs/user/tutorial.rst

 =====================

-In this first part of the tutorial, we will run the MNIST example that's included in the source distribution of nntools.
+In this first part of the tutorial, we will run the MNIST example that's included in the source distribution of Lasagne.

 It is assumed that you have already run through the :ref:`installation`.
-If you haven't done so already, get a copy of the source tree of nntools.
+If you haven't done so already, get a copy of the source tree of Lasagne.
 It should include a number of examples in the ``examples`` folder.
 Navigate to the folder and list its
 contents: